Eoinocal/Halite/Readme.md

       - Many more fixes and improvements (code.rasterbar.com/libtorrent/browser/tags/libtorrent-0_14/ChangeLog)

-   2) Optional port randomizations (both main and DHT).
+   2. Optional port randomizations (both main and DHT).
-   3) Numerous internal settings are now exposed by the GUI.
+   3. Numerous internal settings are now exposed by the GUI.
-   4) Plays nice by Vista/Server 2008 UAC rules.
+   4. Plays nice by Vista/Server 2008 UAC rules.
 See note above.
-   2) Rewritten XML fileformat (again) with greatly improved robustness.
+   2. Rewritten XML fileformat (again) with greatly improved robustness.

  + from v 0.3.0.7 to 0.3.1:
-   1) Bug fixes.
+   1. Bug fixes.

  + from v 0.3.0.5 to 0.3.0.7:
-   1) Adds ability to create torrent files.
+   1. Adds ability to create torrent files.
-   2) A lot of small improvements and bug fixes.
+   2. A lot of small improvements and bug fixes.

  - from v 0.3.0.2 to 0.3.0.5:
-   1) Right-click context menu option to 'Open download folder'.
+   1. Right-click context menu option to 'Open download folder'.
-   2) Right-click context menu option to force a file recheck.
+   2. Right-click context menu option to force a file recheck.
-   3) Option to move seeding torrent to another folder.
+   3. Option to move seeding torrent to another folder.
-   4) Fixed a bug with tracker logins.
+   4. Fixed a bug with tracker logins.

  + from v 0.3 to 0.3.0.2:
-   Mainly a bugfix release.
-   1) Fixed a bug with Tray Icon remaining after window was restored.
+   1. Fixed a bug with Tray Icon remaining after window was restored.
-   2) Torrent Connection and Transfer setting mapped to incorrect editbox.
+   2. Torrent Connection and Transfer setting mapped to incorrect editbox.
-   3) Subtle bug where some settings didn't register straight away.
+   3. Subtle bug where some settings didn't register straight away.

  + from v 0.2.9 to 0.3:
-   1) File selection and/or priority settings.
+   1. File selection and/or priority settings.
-   2) Protocol Encryption.
+   2. Protocol Encryption.
-   3) New tabbed interface makes better use of screen real estate.
+   3. New tabbed interface makes better use of screen real estate.
-   4) Updated to recent versions of Boost (1.34.1) and libtorrent.
+   4. Updated to recent versions of Boost (1.34.1) and libtorrent.
-   5) Numerous bug fixes.
+   5. Numerous bug fixes.

  + from v 0.2.8 to 0.2.9:
-   1) Full Unicode support!
+   1. Full Unicode support!
-   2) Rewitten XML fileformat with greatly improved robustness.
+   2. Rewitten XML fileformat with greatly improved robustness.
-   3) New tabbed interface makes better use of screen real estate.
+   3. New tabbed interface makes better use of screen real estate.
-   4) Ability to edit Trackers and set login details.
+   4. Ability to edit Trackers and set login details.
-   5) Comprehensive logging for diagnosing problems.
+   5. Comprehensive logging for diagnosing problems.
-   6) Windows 2000 and Server 2003 supported fully.
+   6. Windows 2000 and Server 2003 supported fully.
-   7) Switched to MSVC 2005 compiler (8.0) for improved reliability though at the cost of slightly bigger executables.
+   7. Switched to MSVC 2005 compiler (8.0) for improved reliability though at the cost of slightly bigger executables.

 + from v 0.2.7 to 0.2.8:
-   1) IP filtering support eMule style ipfilter.dat files.
+   1. IP filtering support eMule style ipfilter.dat files.
-   2) DHT support, thought it is turned off by default.
+   2. DHT support, thought it is turned off by default.
-   3) Can select alternate save directory for torrents..
+   3. Can select alternate save directory for torrents..
-   4) New icon!
+   4. New icon!

  + from v 0.2.6 to 0.2.7:
-   1) By default Halite will only allow one instance to be launched
+   1. By default Halite will only allow one instance to be launched
-   2) Halite can be set as the default program for '.torrent' files.
+   2. Halite can be set as the default program for '.torrent' files.
-   3) ETA indicator for torrents.
+   3. ETA indicator for torrents.
 4) Minor GUI tweaks.

  + from v 0.2.5 to 0.2.6:
-   1) Fixed a silly bug (i.e. I should have caught it sooner) whereby exiting Halite from the tray would screw up the window layout next time running it.
+   1. Fixed a silly bug (i.e. I should have caught it sooner) whereby exiting Halite from the tray would screw up the window layout next time running it.
-   2) Added auto-selection to Torrents list to make it more intuitive.
+   2. Added auto-selection to Torrents list to make it more intuitive.

  + from v 0.2 to 0.2.5:
-   1) The GUI is slightly altered so that it looks consistent and neat for a number of visual styles which I was able to test it on.
+   1. The GUI is slightly altered so that it looks consistent and neat for a number of visual styles which I was able to test it on.
-   2) The ability to drag and drop torrent files into the app has been added.
+   2. The ability to drag and drop torrent files into the app has been added.
-   3) It will minimise to the tray instead of task bar and hovering mouse for the tray icon displays the current up and down rate.
+   3. It will minimise to the tray instead of task bar and hovering mouse for the tray icon displays the current up and down rate.
-   4) Where previously the various limits boxes didn't validate properly now they do and any invalid input is interpreted as no limit and a nice infinity symbol is displayed.
+   4. Where previously the various limits boxes didn't validate properly now they do and any invalid input is interpreted as no limit and a nice infinity symbol is displayed.
-   5) Individual torrent info is saved and loaded when the program is closed and reopened allowing torrent limits to be remembered.
+   5. Individual torrent info is saved and loaded when the program is closed and reopened allowing torrent limits to be remembered.
-   6) If the program has to wait after the user clicking close for any active connections to shutdown down 'cleanly' an optional small dialog is displayed to alert the user that the program is still running.
+   6. If the program has to wait after the user clicking close for any active connections to shutdown down 'cleanly' an optional small dialog is displayed to alert the user that the program is still running.